 - State-sponsored student loans are loans that have your state's stamp of approval.
 These loans vary from state to state but in general are designed with the consumer in mind.
 Interest rates vary, but generally they range from 5.0% to 8.5%.
 Some states offer attractive features like interest rates that are fixed or the absence of tiered rates that are based on the borrower’s credit score.

 - Home equity lines of credit or home equity loans are another popular option.
-Home equity lines of credit carry a variable interest rate recently averaging about 4.74%; the rate on home equity loans is fixed, averaging 4.92% as of July 2016, according to Bankrate.com.
-With the equity line, you have the flexibility to borrow money when you need it, and avoid paying interest on money you don’t need yet.
+Home equity lines of credit carry a variable interest rate recently averaging about 5.31%; the rate on home equity loans is fixed, averaging 5.31% as of December 2017, according to Bankrate.com.
+With the equity line, you have the flexibility to borrow money when you need it, and avoid paying interest on money you don't need yet.
 Home equity loans are generally given by a lump-sum amount in the beginning, and you will have to estimate all your future expenses at that time.
 However, with both a home equity loan and a home equity line of credit, you use your home as collateral, and risk losing it if you violate the repayment terms.
-Either way, the advantage over education loans is that you can deduct the interest on home equity debt up to $100,000.

 Tips for students